arista-channel/acws/README.md

 2. Build the mkdocs site
 3. Navigate to the server IP

-   If you are unable to navigate to the local IP address, you may to open `System Prefrences
+   If you are unable to navigate to the local IP address, you may have to open `System Prefrences

 ### References